Bain Case Interview: Format, Rounds & PE Cases (2026)

 Interactive Drills: Bain-Style Case Questions

-Practice these interviewer-led prompts.
-Each mirrors the question-and-response rhythm of an actual Bain case.
+Practice these candidate-led prompts.
+Each mirrors the structure-and-drive rhythm of an actual Bain case.

-Prepare for all MBB firms, not just Bain.
+Prepare for all MBB firms, not just Bain (see how consulting firms rank and compare).
 Each firm has distinct interview formats and scoring criteria:

 FAQ